autopkg/prochat-recipes/LoggerPro_License/README.md

 	</dict>
 </dict>
 ```
-3. With the app's version, use the `PkgCopier` processor to copy the original installer PKG but rename it with the standard autopkg `%NAME%-%version%.pkg` and do some cleanup.
+3. With the app's version, use the `PkgCopier` processor to copy the original installer PKG but rename it with the standard autopkg `%NAME%-%version%.pkg` and lastly do some cleanup.
 ```
 <dict>
 	<key>Processor</key>